Satna district: History

 In 1298, when Ulugh Khan drove the last Baghel ruler of Gujarat from his kingdom.
 It caused a considerable migration of the Baghels to Bandhogarh.
 Until the 15th century the Baghels of Bandhogarh were engaged in extending their possessions and escaped the attention of the Delhi kings.
 In 1498-9, Sikandar Lodi failed in his attempt to take the fort of Bandhogarh.
 The Baghel king Ramchandra (1555–92), was a contemporary of Akbar.
 After the death of Birdhabra, Ramchandra's son, a minor named Vikramaditya acceded to the throne of Bandhogarh.
 His accession gave rise to disturbances.
 Akbar intervened and captured and dismantled the Bandhogarh fort in 1597 after a seize of eight months.
 It is after this that the town of Rewa started gaining in importance.

 In 1803, after the treaty of Bassein, the British made overtures of alliance to the ruler of Rewa, but the latter rejected them.
 In 1812, during the time of Raja Jaisingh (1809–35), a body of Pindaris raided Mirzapur from Rewa territory.
 Upon this Jaisingh was called upon to accede to a treaty, in which he acknowledged the protection of the British Government, and agreed to refer all disputes with neighbouring chiefs to their arbitration and to allow British troops to march through or be cantoned in his territories.
 The rulers of Singrauli State bore the title of ‘His Highness’ and “Maharaja Raja” and received a salute of 17 guns.
-The rulers of Rewa State bore the title of 'His Highness' and "Maharaja" and received a salute of 15 guns.
+The rulers of Rewa State bore the title of 'His Highness' and "Maharaja" and received a salute of 17 guns.
 Most of the Raghuraj Nagar and entire Amarpatan tehsil of the present Satna district were in the Rewa State prior to the formation of Vindhya Pradesh.
+Rewa State with a total area 33670km² is the biggest princely state of Baghelkhand and 2nd largest in Central India.